aws-samples/eks-workshop-v2/website/docs/introduction/setup/your-account/using-eksctl.md

 $ use-cluster $EKS_CLUSTER_NAME
 ```

 Now that the cluster is ready, head to the [Getting Started](/docs/introduction/getting-started) module or skip ahead to any module in the workshop with the top navigation bar.
+Once you're completed with the workshop, follow the steps below to clean-up your environment.

 ## Cleaning Up